Self-organization and memory in an disordered solid subject to random loading: Appendix

 \subsection{Random driving with sequential read-outs}

-The read-out protocols defined in the main text are parallel: it is assumed that we can retrieve the trained state $T$ for each read-out amplitude.
+The read-out protocols defined in the main text are parallel: it is assumed that we can restore the trained state $T$ for each read-out amplitude.
 Experimentally, this is not easy to achieve.
-An alternative is to perform {\em sequential read-outs}.
+An alternative is to perform {\em sequential read-outs}~\cite{kumar2024}.
 We start with the trained state and consider a sequence of increasing read-out amplitudes $\varepsilon_{\rm R}^{(n)}$.
 Specifically, we start our read-out with $\varepsilon_{\rm R}^{(1)}$ applied to $T$: we apply two cycles of cyclic shear and record the configurations $R^{(1)}$ and $R^{(1)}_2$ at the end of the first and second read-out cycle.
 We then increase the read-out amplitude to $\varepsilon_{\rm R}^{(2)}$ and apply the two-cycle read-out to $R^{(1)}_2$ and continue in this manner through our list of amplitudes.
-As shown in Fig.~\ref{fig:sequential-ro}(a) and (b), this type of read-out gives qualitatively similar results as the parallel case that was shown in Fig.~\ref{fig:ro-combo} (a) and (b).
+As shown in Figs.~\ref{fig:sequential-ro-a} and \ref{fig:sequential-ro-b}, this type of read-out gives qualitatively similar results to the parallel case that was shown in Figs.~\ref{fig:ro-combo} (a) and (b).